Charitable giving and tax deductions

 Ordinary-income property3 | Limited to your basis | Limited to your basis |

 Individuals and couples with taxable estates may benefit from charitable giving.
-Individuals with estates exceeding $12.06 million or married couples with estates exceeding $24.12 million (2022) are subject to the federal estate tax.
-Learn more about strategies to potentially lessen the taxes your estate will pay here.
+Individuals with estates exceeding $13.61 million or married couples with estates exceeding $27.22 million (2024) are subject to the federal estate tax.
+Donating assets to charities during your life reduces your taxable estate.
+In addition, estates have an unlimited charitable tax deduction against the federal estate tax, so giving assets to charities upon your death (also known as testamentary giving) will also reduce your taxable estate.
+Learn more here about strategies to potentially lessen the taxes your estate will pay.